 New York: The Best Things To Do in the City

 I don’t know if I’ve mentioned it on here before (ahem…) but I’m going to New York with Mr P in December and I’m SO EXCITED!
+We still need to book the hotel though so my friends have stayed at the Crowne Plaza Times Square Manhattan so I will look into that but there are so many more options too.
 I’ve got a lot of things on my “must-see in New York” list so far but it doesn’t hurt to have a few more and so here’s a guest post from the gorgeous Rhian Westbury who shares her top picks of things to do when you visit the city.

-It’s so easy now to hop on a plane and get to New York in a few hours and while everyone probably has their list of things to do: Empire State, the Statue of Liberty or shopping in Times Square, after two trips (and another impending in September) here are some of the best things you should do when you arrive in the big apple.
+It’s so easy now to hop on a plane and get to New York in a few hours and while everyone probably has their list of things to do: Empire State, the Statue of Liberty or shopping in Times Square, after two trips (and another impending in September) here are some of the best places to visit in NYC.

 Go up the Rockefeller Centre rather than The Empire State